 Use One RSA and Two ETA Per Ad Group

-RSA are a great solution for getting something in place and running quickly that should allow an advertiser to see if a campaign will work.
+RSA Ads are a great solution for getting something in place and running quickly that should allow an advertiser to see if a campaign will work.
 It is a good initial strategy to use RSA to get a baseline of your ad text performance.
-Once you have enough data to generate the Ad Asset results for your RSA, you can then craft highly optimized ETA to drive better conversion performance.
+Once you have enough data to generate the Ad Asset results for your RSA, you can then craft highly optimized Google ETA Ads to drive better conversion performance.